 Each year, the Department holds a one-day research retreat designed to enhance interactions among the faculty, postdoctoral scientists, and graduate students.
 First-year graduate students are expected to attend this retreat to help them become familiar with the research and the personnel in the Department.
-Look for this event sometime in January 2021.
+This event is scheduled for October 18, 2021.